Original sin. Is an apple the cause of all of humanity’s woes? Here’s the meaning of this mythical event, and its

 The importance of this episode is not the original sin.
 It is the KNOWLEDGE of GOOD, and EVIL is now transformed into the BEHAVIOR of GOOD and EVIL.
 The woman inaugurated human nature, that DUAL NATURE that characterizes ALL human beings—our BEHAVIOR of doing BOTH, GOOD and EVIL, by our own FREE CHOICE.
 You get the rewards of your own doings.

 As the proverb goes, you reap what you sow.
 Proverbs 1:30 says you would none of my counsel.
 That’s precisely the woman’s attitude toward God’s interdiction to eat from the wrong tree.
 She exercised her free choice option.
 Yes, she took something that she should NOT have, and that is theft.
-Yes, she committed the first sin, and that is a turning point.
+Yes, she committed the original sin, and that is a turning point.
 BUT that is not the critical takeaway; this is the point of SWITCHING OF TRACKS.
 The woman INITIALIZES doing what she wants, regardless of what God has instructed; this is where HUMAN NATURE, humans choosing their own way, clicks in.
 For the first time, we have human nature with its capacity to do BOTH GOOD and EVIL.

 In Pro.
 1:31, we again find a double-whammy, indicating certitude, their own way, and their own devices; this is the new track.
 Once, on this new path, always in this new direction of making one’s own independent decisions.
 This equation is human nature + free will = human behavior; this is what the woman and the man inaugurated.
 Look at the meaning of devices in this verse.
 In English, it could mean anything; the Hebrew is more precise.

 מוֹעֵצָה môwʻêtsâh mo-ay-tsaw’; from H3289 (יָעַץ); a purpose: